TWPF/pokemon-league/README.md

 # pokemon-league
-A short game of Pokemon battles using jQuery, HTML5 and CSS animations.
+A short game of Pokemon battles using Javascript, jQuery, HTML5 and CSS animations.

 Demo
 https://javirequejo.github.io/pokemon-league/